eleni-mpatsi/sophia_chatbot_final/README.md

 Disclaimers :
 - In the time span of the assignment, a very specific error kept appearing (GraphComponentException: Error running graph component for node train_TEDPolicy0), and took most of the time available.
 After googling it, it seems that many people had to deal with it and kept asking in the rasa forum, but none of them had an answer.
 That is the reason why i had to keep things simple in order to create a complete result.
 - The outputs of the bot are in bold.
+- The screenshots of the policy experiments that are referenced below, are inside the folder /rasa_example_dialogs

 **1 .
 Forms**
 <br>